asolisgithub/api-framework-ts-mocha/README.md

 The semantic comparison implementation involves a custom test runner and a method contained within the Scorer class.
 We embed text by calling an external API and we use cosine similarity to compare these embeddings.
 The custom runner allows us to run the same test any number of times, accounting for variation across LLM generation instances in order to set a more faithful baseline value.

-In order to start using this evaluation method, first write your test in the `.spec.ts` file and make use of the compare method.
+In order to start using this evaluation method, first write your test in the `.spec.ts` file and make use of the `.compare` method.
+Here, an instance of `ChatBotService` represents an example of a generic, ecommerce related Chat Bot. __It simply serves as an example API__.

 ```typescript